 Frequently Asked Questions

-The six contracts topics covered on the MBE are: (1) formation of contracts; (2) performance, breach, and discharge; (3) defenses to contract enforceability; (4) parol evidence and interpretation; (5) contract remedies; and (6) third-party rights.
+The 6 types of contract topics tested on the MBE are formation of contracts, performance, breach and discharge, defenses to enforceability, contract content and meaning, contract remedies, and third-party rights.

-To answer any contract question, always start by determining whether the situation falls under the UCC (for sale of goods) or the common law (for all the rest).
-Then, determine the main purpose of the contract, when it started, and the specific terms.
-These steps will help you determine the correct legal framework to apply to that scenario.
+When answering contracts questions, start by determining whether the scenario falls under the UCC (for the sale of goods) or common law (for all other contracts).
+Next, identify the main purpose of the contract, its formation date, and the key terms.
+These steps will help guide your analysis and ensure you apply the correct legal framework.

-- 25% – focused on UCC Article 2 and revised Article 1
+- 25% concentrate on UCC Article 2 and revised Article 1.

 Other MBE Subjects